 - The organisation’s commitment to maximising resource efficiency, showing true innovation for creative solutions, and the demonstration of waste reduction, elimination and repurposing; (25%)

-- Evidence of the organisation consistently working towards a ‘zero waste’ policy across their business and/or specific projects and the demonstration of a holistic approach, engaging with partners, employees and the supply chain.
+- Evidence of the organisation consistently working towards a ‘zero waste’ policy across their business and/or specific projects and the demonstration of a holistic approach to a ‘closed loop’ system, engaging with partners, employees and the supply chain.
 (30%)

 - Verifiable assessments across the activities in terms of achieving carbon and waste reduction, integrating sustainable practices, maximising resources, educating workforce and engaging supply chain and partners; (30%)